BenKalegin/LogAggregator/README.md

 ![](docs/ZookeeperAggr.PNG)

-I still dont hav emetrics for false positives.
-Thinking of hummond distance.
+TODO I still dont hav emetrics for false positives.

 I will describe the algorithm in wiki section.
 What I like about it is that it takes O(1) to O(log(N)) time and space depending on desired false rate.